oceanbase/oceanbase.github.io/docs/user_manual/quick_starts/en-US/chapter_01_overview_of_the_oceanbase_database/02_ecological-tools.md

    OBAgent allows you to configure hot updates.
 It also provides APIs for OBAgent O&M, file operations, and RPM package operations.
 You can use these APIs as needed.

 For more information, see the [obagent repository](https://github.com/oceanbase/obagent) on GitHub.

+## O&M tools

+### For Enterprise Users

+### OCP

+In addition to creating and managing clusters and tenants, OCP also supports fault recovery, performance diagnostics, and monitoring and alerting.

+For more information, see the description of OCP in 'Installation and deployment tools'.

+### For Operations and Development Users

+### OBShell

+OceanBase Shell (OBShell) is an out-of-the-box command-line tool provided by OceanBase Database Community Edition for O&M engineers and developers to manage local OceanBase clusters.
+OBShell supports cluster O&M and provides O&M and management APIs based on OceanBase Database.
+This allows products from different ecosystems to manage the same OceanBase cluster in a unified manner, reducing the difficulty in and costs of OceanBase cluster management.

+You do not need to separately install OBShell.
+As long as OceanBase Database Community Edition is installed, you can find the OBShell executable file in the `bin` directory under the working directory of each OBServer node.

+For more information, see [OBShell](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001378072).

+### obdiag

+obdiag is a CLI diagnostic tool designed for OceanBase Database.
+At present, it can scan, collect, and analyze diagnostic information such as the logs, SQL audit records, and the process stack information of OceanBase Database.
+You can use obdiag easily, no matter whether your OceanBase cluster is deployed manually or by using OCP or OBD.

+obdiag allows you to use command lines to: (a) inspect OceanBase clusters for existing or possible exceptions, analyze their causes, and provide O&M suggestions; (b) collect diagnostic information dispersed across nodes and return the information to the obdiag server in a package; (c) analyze OceanBase Database logs to identify errors that have occurred; and (d) perform end-to-end diagnostics based on the `trace.log` file.

+For more information, see [OceanBase Diagnostic Tool](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375725).

 ## Migration and synchronization tools